 - Knives or weapons

 - Any device with a laser (unless permitted by staff)

 - Alcohol

 - Illegal drugs

+- Other substances that could present a risk of harm

 - Stolen items

 - Tobacco, cigarette paper, e-cigarettes or vapes

 - Fireworks

 - Pornographic images

 - Any other item that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence or cause personal injury to, or damage to the property of, any person

-The School may choose to search a pupil's locker and belongings, and ask her to turn out the contents of pockets or a bag, if it is considered there is reasonable cause to do so.
+The School may choose to search a pupil's locker and belongings, including any personal devices, and ask her to turn out the contents of pockets or a bag, if it is considered there is reasonable cause to do so.
 The person conducting the search will be female, and a second member of staff will be present at all times.
 Clothing will not be searched until it has been removed from the wearer and care will be taken to ensure reasonable privacy.
 Only outer clothing will be searched.
 This policy does not authorise any intimate search or physical compulsion to remove clothing.
 Should the School such steps were necessary for the safety of the pupil or other members of the community, the police would be called.